reykboerner/diusst/docs/diusst.md

 | `sb_const` | Stefan-Boltzmann constant | W/(m K²)² | 5.67e-8 |
 | `gas_const` | Gas constant of water vapor | J/(kg K) | 461.51 |

+## Calibrating model parameters

+The `scripts` folder contains code to calibrate the model parameters based on a given data set (Bayesian inference).
+Using the `emcee` package, the code runs a Markov Chain Monte Carlo (MCMC) algorithm to sample the posterior distribution of parameters.

+To run the script, change into the `scripts` folder and execute `python3 paper_bayesian_diusst.py` in a terminal.

+Settings such as number of walkers and steps, location of the data set, and choice of prior can be modified directly in the `paper_bayesian_diusst.py` file.

+Analogous to calibrating the parameters of *DiuSST*, the script `paper_bayesian_slab.py` performs Bayesian inference of the slab model parameters (see `slab.py`).

 ***